Gastroenteritis In Children

 A virus usually causes gastro.
 Common viruses are rotavirus and adenovirus but there are many others.
 Because there are many viruses that cause it, your child can get gastro more than once.

-Infants younger than 15 weeks of age can have the rotavirus vaccination free of charge.
+Infants younger than 15 weeks of age can have rotavirus immunisation free of charge.
 This protects against one of the most common causes of gastro.
-See the page about rotavirus immunisation.

 Sometimes bacteria can cause gastro but this is much less common.
 This can cause blood in the poo.